opensourceways/services/hugo-tania/site/content/post/chats.md

 labels:
 - Readme
 ---
+Chats is a service for direct messaging

 # Chats Service

-This is the Chats service
+The chats service enables direct messaging between one or more parties.

 ## cURL